 Students may be required to submit their course assignments for plagiarism detection automatically via the learning managing system (Quercus).
 This enables a review of textual similarity and detection of possible plagiarism.
 In doing so, students will allow their assignments to be included as source documents in the Ouriginal reference database, where they will be used solely for the purpose of detecting plagiarism.
-The terms that apply to the University's use of the Ouriginal service are described by the university and found here: https://teaching.utoronto.ca/ed-tech/teaching-technology/pdt/pdt-fag/
+The terms that apply to the University's use of the Ouriginal service are described by the university and found here: <a href="https://teaching.utoronto.ca/ed-tech/teaching-technology/pdt/pdt-technology/pdt/pdt-t